 Working so many years in a university research institute, I look at things differently.

-I can often spot patterns where others can’t.
+I spot patterns where others can’t.

 And it’s in answering that question that hidden opportunities are discovered.

-Suddenly, solutions to reduce churn become obvious.
+Suddenly, new solutions to reduce churn become obvious.

-My clients are relieved.
+My clients transform.

 are unsure how

 Grab the Crush Your Churn quick guide.